chocotov1/DHT11Light/README.md

 # ~~DHT11 humidity only~~ DHT11Light

 I wanted to be able to read the humidity from a DHT11 sensor on a ATtiny85 based project.
-When trying out the most common Arduino DHT11 libraries, i noticed the demo sketch alone already consumed in excess of 8 kB.
+When trying out the most common Arduino DHT11 libraries, I noticed the demo sketch alone already consumed in excess of 8 kB.

-After i noticed there were false readings in the first version, i discoved some of the DHT11 pulses were not being registered by pulseIn().
+After i noticed there were false readings in the first version, I discovered some of the DHT11 pulses were not being registered by pulseIn().
 Now i've modifified the code:
 - Check pulse length in loop cycles instead of pulseIn()
 - Added temperature
 - Added checksum